leonp/thisdaysportion/_posts/2020-05-08-endless-utopia.md

 </div>

-May I suggest you come join me in listening to this on VE Day.
+Why not come join me in listening to this on VE Day.